jupyter-widgets/ipywidgets/jupyter-widgets-schema/messages.md

 }
 ```

-To display a widget in JupyterLab, the kernel sends a Jupyter [iopub `display_data` message](http://jupyter-client.readthedocs.io/en/latest/messaging.html#display-data) with a special mimetype (where the `model_id` is the comm channel id):
+To display a widget in JupyterLab, the kernel sends a Jupyter [iopub `display_data` message](http://jupyter-client.readthedocs.io/en/latest/messaging.html#display-data) with a special mimetype (where the `model_id` is the widget's comm channel id):

 ```
 {